 One of the tools that meditators use to develop this stage is the use of specific attitudes and perspectives.
 In this module, we explore the different attitudes and perspectives that meditators use to develop a detached disposition.

 We have multiple identities based on which, for instance, we do what we do and create our image.
 It also influences our belief system about others and ourselves.
 These belief systems have an impact on our relationships.

 People who practice meditation learn to discover their inner world of virtues, which gradually becomes the basis for their identity.
 They can let go of the labels that they were given or assumed and experience a positive relationship with themselves and others.

 In this module, we explore the impact that identity has on the relationship with others and ourselves.

-Participation in this course is open to those who have completed either "the Foundation Course of the Raj Yoga Meditation course" in-class, "Part 1 of the Practical Meditation Program" or the Developing Spiritual Awareness online course on this platform.
+Participation in this workshop is open to those who have completed either "the Foundation Course of the Raj Yoga Meditation course" in-class, "Part 1 of the Practical Meditation Program" or the Developing Spiritual Awareness online course on this platform.

 Frequently Asked Questions